 The New York Times (and locals) single out cruise ships as particularly to blame for this.
 We also think economics has a lot to do with it (hotels in Venice are some of the most expensive in the world, so staying the night is impossible for many).
 The thing we found most interesting about the article is that locals don’t welcome this type of “cheap” tourism, even if it brings in money.
 It’s ruined the place for everyone – locals and tourists alike.

 We first saw Venice on a day trip (we took the train and left our luggage back at our hotel), however, we would highly recommend staying a night or two if you can to enjoy the beauty once the masses have left for the day.
-If you do visit for for the day, try to go without luggage, take a water taxi to San Marco and then wander back through the streets.
+If you do visit for the day, try to go without luggage, take a water taxi to San Marco and then wander back through the streets like a local, away from the crowds.
 We found some of the quietest areas off the beaten path.